 Case of the Week

-Amazingly, Karl continued to buy and sell real estate at the age of 85.
-For instance, about three months ago, Karl discovered a great investment property.
+Karl continued to buy and sell real estate at the age of 85.
+About three months ago, Karl discovered a great investment property.
 It was a "fixer-upper" commercial building in a great area.
-While other nearby buildings sold for over $2 million, the seller needed to sell quickly and was asking just $1 million.
+While other buildings nearby sold for over $2 million, the seller needed to sell quickly and was asking for just $1 million.

 After Karl learned about the benefits of a FLIP CRUT, he eagerly wanted to move forward.
+(See Parts 1 and 2 for a full discussion of this decision.)
 It looked like the perfect solution.
-(See Part 1 for this discussion.)
-However, there was still one question in Karl's mind.